Course navigation

 Final folder layout

-After completing the three steps above, the skill folder looks like this.
-Notice it stays lean — we only added the subfolders we actually needed.
+After the three steps above, the skill folder stays lean — only the subfolders you actually needed.

 code-review-assistant/